-In addition to the in-product authentication, OU Campus supports LDAP, CAS, and Shibboleth authentication methods.
-Should the authentication certificate or hostname be changed, please notify our support team at least twenty-four hours in advance so the appropriate changes can be made.
+In addition to the in-product authentication, OU Campus supports Lightweight Directory Access Protocol (LDAP), Central Authentication Service (CAS), and Shibboleth authentication methods.
+Should the authentication certificate or host name be changed, please notify our support team at least twenty-four hours in advance so the appropriate changes can be made.

 There are three supported LDAP security options and two types of supported distinguished names (DNs).
 Users still log in through the normal OU Campus login interface.
 When they do, they visit a login page housed on the application server that holds their account.
 The server may be located in the OmniUpdate server farm (for SaaS accounts) or in the server located at your institution (for self-hosted accounts).
 The user enters their login credentials, which are then passed back to the OmniUpdate server using SSL encryption.

 OU Campus first looks up the username in its local database.
 If a matching user is not found, access is denied.
 If the user is found, the system attempts to authenticate the user.
 If LDAP information is specified for the account, the OU Campus server attempts to bind to the sever specified with the given DN, and the password submitted by the user at log in.
 The OU Campus user is granted access only if the bind is successful.

 When creating a new user, leave the "Password" field in the user information panel blank.
 Then, fill in the LDAP configuration fields:

 - Authentication Type: LDAP security level or authorization type